Representative Director, President and CEO Kenji Oyama

 As advances in cutting-edge technology continue to dilute interaction between people, now more than ever, we need to maintain a spirit of “gratitude and happiness.”
 We are determined to work together, with each of our employees playing their own individual role, to “consider, connect and expand,” so that we can provide new value to everyone.

-The results forecasts for FY2025 are as follows: revenue of 20,100 million yen (up 11.4% year-on-year), operating profit of 1,500 million yen (up 122.5% year-on-year), and profit attributable to owners of the parent of 1,000 million yen (up 191.3% year-on-year).
-Furthermore, the annual dividend per share is forecast to be 5.0 yen (with a consolidated dividend payout ratio of 44.9%).
+For FY2026, the Company forecasts consolidated revenue of 23,500 million yen, operating profit of 4,800 million yen, and profit attributable to owners of the parent of 3,200 million yen.
+Furthermore, the annual dividend per share is forecast to be 15.0 yen (with a consolidated dividend payout ratio of 42.4%).

 The revenue growth trend is expected to continue at least through the end of 2028, as the cloud transition for all customers targeted is scheduled to be completed by then.
 Furthermore, as a measure for further growth, we are actively expanding the provision of ancillary products that support clients' digital transformation (DX), with the goal of enhancing lifetime value of our clients.